JezuzLizard/Public-BO2-Mods/README.md

 * ## Grief For Plutonium T6
       A GSC plugin for Plutonium BO2 which make the grief mode fully playable in Plutonium T6
      ### How to install
-     1. Compile grief.gsc with https://gscstudio.imcsx.co or https://bit.ly/2SCQVi7 (compiler folder)
+     1. Compile main.gsc with https://gscstudio.imcsx.co or https://bit.ly/2SCQVi7 (compiler folder)
-     2. Rename grief.gsc to _clientids.gsc
+     2. Rename maincompiled.gsc to _clientids.gsc
      3. Create the folders in this way named **maps**>**mp**>**gametypes_zm** in t6r/data
      4. Make sure the folders are like this order **t6r/data/maps/mp/gametypes_zm**
      5. Place **_clientids.gsc** inside **gametypes_zm** folder